HaoboGu/rmk/docs/src/keyboard_configuration.md

   The definitions of those operations are same with QMK, you can found [here](https://docs.qmk.fm/#/feature_layers).
 If you want other actions, please [fire an issue](https://github.com/HaoboGu/rmk/issues/new).

-4. For modifier-tap-hold, use `MTH(key, modifier)` where the modifier can be a chain like explained on point 1
+4. For modifier-tap-hold, use `MTH(key, modifier)` where the modifier can be a chain like explained on point 1.
+For example for a Home row modifier config you can use `MTH(F,LShift)`

 5. For generic key tap-hold, use `TH(key-tap, key-hold)`.